acolomb/libdebugmod/README.md

 evaluation of the `DEBUG_CONDITION`, which implies all side-effects of the respective callback function.
 To avoid these, use `debug_mod_register_self()` within each module, forcing registration early in the program startup.
+The `incremental_string_search.c` demo program (explained below) includes such a usecase.

 ### External Reconfiguration API ###